 “Did you really try to reject her?”
 How the hell could Ji Hoo ask such questions with a straight face?
 It was so sarcastic he could feel it from miles away and yet his eyes were wide and innocent.

 Yi Jeong lowered his head, preparing to confess to his friends.
 He needed to tell someone other than Ga Eul, because even if she had forgiven him, he still couldn’t forgive himself for what he had done.

-“I tried to make her see.” he told them with a flat voice.
+“I tried to make her see.”
+He told them with a flat voice.
 “I tried to force her to understand what I really am.
 I almost went too far, but even if she was scared, she refused to give up.”

 “If you harmed her, Jan Di will come looking for your head.”
-It was Jun Pyo who broke the thick silence and Yi Jeong was grateful he couldn’t hear a hint of judgement in his voice.
+It was Jun Pyo who broke the thick silence and Yi Jeong was grateful he couldn’t hear a hint of judgment in his voice.
 “But you didn’t, did you?”